swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 However, how do we communicate an identity of one actor from one node to another if to identify _any distributed actor_ actor we need to know their identity to begin with?
 This immediately ends up in a "catch-22" situation, where in order to share an identity with another actor, we need to know _that_ actor's identity, but we can't know it, since we were not able to communicate with it yet!

 Luckily, this situation is not uncommon and has established solutions that generally speaking are forms of _service discovery_.
-Swift already offers a general purpose service discovery library with [swift-service-discovery](https://github.com/apple/swift-service-discovery), however it's focus is very generic and all about services, which means that for a given well-known service name e.g. "HelloCluster", we're able to lookup which _nodes_ are part of it, and therefore we should attempt connecting to them.
+Swift already offers a general purpose service discovery library with [swift-service-discovery](https://github.com/apple/swift-service-discovery), however its focus is very generic and all about services, which means that for a given well-known service name e.g. "HelloCluster", we're able to lookup which _nodes_ are part of it, and therefore we should attempt connecting to them.
 Implementations of service discovery could be using DNS, specific key-value stores, or kubernetes APIs to locate pods within a cluster.

 This is great, and solves the issue of locating _nodes_ of a cluster, however we also need to be able to locate specific _distributed actors_, that e.g. implement some specific protocol.
 For example, we would like to, regardless of their location locate all `Greeter` actors in our distributed actor system.
 We can use the well-known type name Greeter as key in the lookup, or we could additionally qualify it with some identifier for example only to find those `Greeter` actors which use the language `pl` (for Polish).